International Admissions

 If either your bachelor’s or graduate degree(s) were earned outside of the United States, please see the transcript and diploma requirement below.

 Graduate applicants must submit an official, original document in the native language of each transcript/mark sheet and diploma/degree certificate from each university or college attended.
-If the native language for the documents is not English, certified, literal (exact) English translations are required.
+If the native language for the documents is not English, certified, exact literal English translations are required.
 The English translation may come from your university or may be completed by a certified translator.
+Original documents are strongly preferred.
+However, if you cannot send originals we can accept the WES ICAP evaluation.
+We cannot accept the WES evaluation report or any other evaluations from other credential services.

 Office of Admissions